psychoanalyst author editor

 Finally in this flurry of papers stimulated by revisiting all the stress and strain of working in an organisation that had set me off 30 years before to puzzle about MH institutions, I responded enthusiastically to this invitation to write about community care as the attempt to thrust beyond the institutional care of the large mental hospital.
 Whist thoroughly supporting the whole move to the community, I was concerned that not enough had been learned about the dynamics of care to avoid a similar defensiveness creeping into the new forms of care out there.

 1994 Integrity of the person and the day hospital: evidence from a therapeutic community.

 I returned here to reflect on the possibilities of a day therapeutic relation of personality disordered people in a therapeutic community.
 There is a sense in which there is a potential Oedipal relationship of each individual to the institution which is in itself structured with other people and groups.
-The relations between multiple others offer the possibilities of working with the sense of exclusion – replicating Oedipal exclusion from the parental couple.
-In a day hospital that Oedipal configuration comes and goes, and gives a variety of experiences of exclusion and entry, constantly moving.
+The relations with multiple others offer the possibilities of working with the sense of exclusion – replicating Oedipal exclusion from the parental couple.
+In a day hospital that Oedipal configuration and the sense of exclusion comes and goes on a daily basis, and gives a variety of experiences of exclusion and entry, constantly moving.

 Psychosis 6: 278-287.
 I have remained interested in the psychodynamics of the caring institution and the unconscious influences which may obstruct carers.
 Such people come with the best of intentions and serve in institutions whose cultures are often far from caring, but mechanical and institutionalising.
 It is no fault of the staff, who align inevitably with the cultural attitudes that depersonalise persons (in fact staff as well as those they care for).
 The ‘fault’ if it must be laid somewhere is in the unconscious quality of these attitudes, processes and practices.